 Citizen Developers: Hundreds of years ago, close to a thick, deep forest, lived a tiny tribe of woodcutters.
 Their woodcutting skills were valued by villagers in the vicinity who hired the services of the tribal whenever required.

 A few years passed.
-As more and more villages learnt about the skills of these tribal craftsmen, many more wanted to hire them, leading to a serious skill-shortage.
+As more and more villages learnt about the skills of these tribal craftsmen, many more wanted to hire them, leading to a serious skill shortage.
 As the shortage became acute, the fees charged by tribals increased.
 Villagers nearly raced with each other providing higher and better inducements to the tribal artisans.
 Within a few years, the costs rose to such an extent that only the rich could afford their services.

 A touring businessman happened to visit one of these villages and was bemused by the sight of uniformly cut and dexterously shaped wooden blocks stacked in the backyards of many houses.
 Upon learning about the superior skills of the tribal, he approached them.
 He spoke to many of them, observed how they worked, and finally requested the tribal chief to teach him their woodcutting skills.
 In return, he offered to work for them for free for a few years.

 The chief agreed as the tribe needed helping hands anyway.
 The businessman learned the skills, and within a few years, mastered the art.
 As promised, he worked for the tribe for free for a few years.
 But then, he did something that no one had anticipated.
 He developed a new type of tools that simplified and therefore accelerated the process of woodcutting.
-What’s more, he also began to sell these easy-to-use tools for a small price to anyone who was willing to buy.
+What’s more, he also began to sell these easy-to-use tools for a small price to anyone who was willing to buy them.

 Within a few years, the game changed.
 Now every village had an ample number of woodcutters empowered with these new, easy-to-use tools.
 Suddenly, the cost of woodcutting dropped.
 It became affordable for nearly every household.
 The tribals benefited too as the businessman soon hired each one of them to make and improve his new tools.